 Try out mulching

-Being a low-impact model, permaculture involves no digging and you can grow one thing after other in an area with no turning of soil.
+Being a low-impact model, permaculture involves no digging and you can grow one thing after other in an area with no turning of the soil.
 Given this, mulching is greatly beneficial for cabbages, potatoes, and marrows.
 Weeds can be knocked down and killed by using a layer of natural-fiber carpets, newspapers or cardboard.
 Apply mulch or compost over the top to provide nutrition and aid growth.

 Apart from following these simple guidelines, also try to rope in tall fruiting trees, and apply pesticides as required.
 Wishing you a happy permaculture gardening experience!